ZeratuuLL/azureml-previews/previews/automl-dnn-nlp/README.md

-# AutoML DNN-NLP
+# AutoML NLP

 ## Overview
 The appearance of [transformer structure](https://arxiv.org/abs/1706.03762) and the later development of [BERT](https://arxiv.org/abs/1810.04805) has greatly boosted machine learning's performance on NLP tasks.
 Now, you can take the advantage of BERT and apply this power pretrained model on you own tasks with Azure Machine Learning AutoML NLP capability.

-Currently, our AutoML DNN-NLP service supports three scenarios:
+Currently, our AutoML NLP service supports three scenarios:
 * multi-class classification
   * There are multiple possible classes and each sample can be classified as exactly one class.
 The task is to predict the correct class for each sample.
 * multi-label classification